 About the Program

 Harkening back to the school’s farming roots, the Loomis Chaffee sustainable agriculture program teaches students about the importance of local, sustainable food systems.
-The program reconnects students with a sense of place and enables them to get their hands dirty while working the land, planting and harvesting crops, and helping to tend the school’s flock of laying hens.
+The program reconnects students with a sense of place and enables them to get their hands dirty while working the land and planting and harvesting crops.

 Each year students help to prepare the campus’s community gardens, where faculty and staff maintain plots throughout the growing season, and students sow, maintain, and harvest the school’s nearly one-acre agricultural plot, where we grow a variety of vegetables and fruit.
 Produce from the agricultural plot is used in the school dining hall and donated to a local food bank.
 Students also enjoy using the harvested produce in recipes, making grape jelly from our Concord grapes, and concocting green smoothies, for instance.
 The agriculture program also partners with community service groups to teach local young children about cultivating vegetables and the important of growing healthy foods.
 Students can choose to participate in the agriculture program as an extracurricular interest or as an afternoon activity in place of a sport in the fall or spring.